 Four RMIT students share their stories studying during the pandemic and whether their learning experience has changed post-COVID.

 The recent pandemic disrupted all aspects of life.
-After a two-year period of interruption, isolation, uncertainty, and instability where plans became statements of hope rather than expectation, students at RMIT University are now returning to campus, hopefully on a permanent basis.
+After a two-year period of interruption, isolation, uncertainty, and instability where plans became statements of hope rather than expectation, students at RMIT University are now returning to campus.
 Some aspects of campus life are the same as in the pre-pandemic era, however many are not.
-These include the role and use of technology, frequency and length of campus attendance, assessment arrangements, transport, and security arrangements, and perhaps most importantly, student perceptions, expectations, and experiences.
+These include the role and use of technology, frequency and length of campus attendance, assessment arrangements and transport.

 To answer such questions, we will hear from and engage with four students about their lived experiences in the pandemic, what the return to campus has been like, and what they think the role of the university campus should be in the future.